wodxgod/CiberSec/README.md

 3. Start the bot via ``$ python3 cibersec.py``

-4. Create a new role named 'CiberSec User' and assign the role.
+4. Create a new role named 'CiberSec User' and assign the role

 # Developer
 **WodX**